open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 ## Head Sampling

-Head Sampling is a sampling technique used to make a sampling decision as early as possible.
+Head sampling is a sampling technique used to make a sampling decision as early as possible.
 A decision to sample or drop a span or trace is not made by inspecting the trace as a whole.

-For example, the most common form of Head Sampling is Consistent Probability Sampling.
+For example, the most common form of head sampling is Consistent Probability Sampling.
 It may also be referred to as Deterministic Sampling.
 In this case, a sampling decision is made based on the trace ID and a desired percentage of traces to sample.
 This ensures that whole traces are sampled - no missing spans - at a consistent rate, such as 5% of all traces.

-The upsides to Head Sampling are:
+The upsides to head sampling are:

 - Easy to understand
 - Easy to configure
 - Efficient
 - Can be done at any point in the trace collection pipeline

-The primary downside to Head Sampling is that it is not possible make a sampling decision based on data in the entire trace.
-This means that Head Sampling is effective as a blunt instrument, but is wholly insufficient for sampling strategies that must take whole-system information into account.
-For example, it is not possible to use Head Sampling to ensure that all traces with an error within them are sampled.
+The primary downside to head sampling is that it is not possible make a sampling decision based on data in the entire trace.
+This means that head sampling is effective as a blunt instrument, but is wholly insufficient for sampling strategies that must take whole-system information into account.
+For example, it is not possible to use head sampling to ensure that all traces with an error within them are sampled.
 For this, you need Tail Sampling.

 ## Tail Sampling

-Tail Sampling is where the decision to sample a trace takes place by considering all or most of the spans within the trace.
+Tail sampling is where the decision to sample a trace takes place by considering all or most of the spans within the trace.
 Tail Sampling gives you the option to sample your traces based on specific criteria derived from different parts of a trace, which isn’t an option with Head Sampling.